MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-offline.md

 3. Put the CAB files in the setup user's temp folder: **C:\Users\<user-name>\AppData\Local\Temp**.

 > [!Tip]
-> Run `ServerSetup.exe /offline` from the [command line](machine-learning-server-windows-commandline.md) to get links for the .cab files used during installation.
+> On the offline server, run `ServerSetup.exe /offline` from the [command line](machine-learning-server-windows-commandline.md) to get links for the .cab files used during installation.
+The list of .cab files appears in the installation wizard, after you select which components to install.

 ## Run setup